GoogleCloudPlatform/cloud-hackathons/hacks/genai-genkit/README.md

 - [Genkit Prompts Go](https://firebase.google.com/docs/genkit-go/prompts)
 - [Genkit Prompts JS](https://firebase.google.com/docs/genkit/prompts)

-## Challenge 4: Update the retriever to fetch documents based on a query
+## Challenge 4: Update the retriever to fetch documents

 ### Introduction
-This is not a prompt engineering challenge.
-You are going to create the retriever to retrieve relevant documents from the vector db based on the user's (transformed) query that was created in the previous flow.
+Now it is time to take the **transformed query** created in the previous steps and search for relevant movies (and their data) in the vector database.

 The retriever flow should return a list of documents that are relevant to the user's query.
 You need to perform the following steps:
 1. Write code that takes the query and transforms it into a vector embedding.
+This is because the vector db searches for  vectors and not text.
+So, you take your textual-query and transform it into a vector so that the db can return documents that have a similar representation to your search vector.
-1. Perform a search on the vector db based on the embedding and retrive the following elements for each relevant document (plot, title, actors, director, rating, runtime_mins, poster, released, content, genre).
+1. Perform a search on the vector db based on the embedding and retrive the following elements for each relevant movie (plot, title, actors, director, rating, runtime_mins, poster, released, content, genre).

 You can do this with *GoLang* or *TypeScript*.
 Refer to the specific sections on how to continue.